malmstein/github-asana-action/README.md

 **required** The action to be performed.
 Possible values are
 * `issue-opened` to create a task based on the Github Issue
 * `pr-merged` to complete the Asana task when a PR has been merged
-* `pr-created` will close PRs that are not opened by members of the organisation
+* `pr-opened` will close PRs that are not opened by members of the organisation
 * `pr-reviewed` to add a comment to the Asana task when the PR has been reviewed

 ### Create Asana task from Github Issue